 This guide is meant as basic help for the installation of your actuator.

 MountingYour mounting brackets will first need to be screwed onto your application.

 Mounting brackets that use a pin can be screwed into your application using the back hole.
 Once your mounting brackets are both firmly in place, each end of the component can be lined up with the pinholes and the pin inserted.

 For mounting brackets that are installed along the shaft, the bracket can be screwed onto the application and then the shaft can be slid into the bracket.
 A combination of types of brackets can be used for this or more than one shaft-mounted mounting bracket can be used.

-.
-If you require additional wiring help, we have step-by-step instructional videos on our YouTube Channel
+How to Wire?Comprehensive wiring diagrams for each actuator are available online in the product PDF section.
+If you require additional wiring help, we have step-by-step instructional videos on our YouTube Channel as well.

 You should now be able to turn it all on.
 If your actuators are not moving, there are a few troubleshooting steps you can take to find the problem.
 Get in contact with our customer service department to go through a troubleshooting process to find a solution.
 Contact information can be found at the end of this article.